zbashir0/zbashir0.github.io/index.md

 # Zunaira Bashir's Portfolio
-I am a computer science major at CSUF an I plan on graduating in 2029
+I am a computer science major at CSUF and I plan on graduating in 2029

 ## Favorite CPSC 120L Labs